kozodoi/DMC_2020/README.md

 Forecasting demand is an important managerial task that helps to optimize inventory planning.
 Optimized stocks can reduce retailer's costs and increase the customer satisfaction due to faster delivery times.
 This project uses historical purchase data to predict future demand for different products.

 To approach this task, we perform a thorough feature engineering and data aggregation, implement custom profit-driven loss functions and build an ensemble of LightGBM classification models.
-A detailed walkthrough of our solution covering the most important steps is provided in [this blog post](https://kozodoi.me/python/time%20series/demand%20forecasting/competitions/2020/07/27/demand-forecasting.html).
+A detailed walkthrough of the project covering the most important steps is provided in [this blog post](https://kozodoi.me/python/time%20series/demand%20forecasting/competitions/2020/07/27/demand-forecasting.html).

 ## Project structure

 The project has the following structure:
-- `codes/`: Jupyter notebooks covering different project stages:
+- `codes/`: Jupyter notebooks and Python functions covering key project stages:
     - data preparation
     - feature engineering
     - predictive modeling
     - meta-parameter tuning
     - ensembling (blending and stacking)
-    - helper functions
 - `data/`: input data (not included due to size constraints, can be downloaded [here](https://www.data-mining-cup.com/dmc-2020/))
 - `output/`: output files and plots exported from the notebooks
 - `documentation/`: task documentation provided by the competition organizers